vladperchi/HureIT/README.md

    `"mssql": "Data Source=.;Initial Catalog=HureDB;Integrated Security=True;MultipleActiveResultSets=True"`
 4. That is all you need to configure the API.
 Just create and run the API project.
 5. By default, the database is migrated.
 Take a look at the [migrations][migrations-url] of the solution
-6. Some default data is also included in this database, such as roles, users, owners, properties, images etc.
+6. Some default data is also included in this database, such as roles, users, employees, etc.
 7. Browse to https://localhost:5001/ to Api HureIT!

+## Running Angular

+-   Navigate to hureit\src\client via terminal.
+-   Run `npm install` to install all the required packages
+-   Run `ng serve`
+-   Navigate to https://localhost:4200 or https://localhost:4201 on your browser

 ## Default Roles & Credentials